davidallyoung/chcareerday/Presentation/centralheightscareerday.md

 * New problems every day 😂
 * Occassional long hours, especially if you are on call ☎️
-* Periods of stress when shooting to hit a deadline for a release 🕛
+* Periods of stress when aiming to hit a deadline for a release 🕛
-* Challenging to get everone on the same page and goal
+* Challenging to get everyone on the same page and goal 📃

 ---